-Ashy dogweed is an erect perennial with numerous, woolly, 10-30 cm tall stems and minute oil-bearing cells, which give off a strong aroma when the plant is crushed.
-The leaves are alternate (each leaf attaches at a different point on the stem rather than opposite each other).
-Leaves are slender or thread-like (8-15 mm long, 0.3-1 mm wide) and sometimes divide into three branches at their tips.
-Floral stalks are capped with a yellow flower head consisting of a flat disc (composed of 30-70 tiny flowers called disc florets) surrounded by (usually) 12-13, 5-8 mm long, golden yellow petals (ray florets).
-Just below and cupping the flower head is a white, hairy, upside-down, bell-shaped structure (usually) 5-7 mm tall and 4-8 mm wide.
-The black fruit is cylindrical to club-shaped with tiny ridges and 3-4 mm long by 0.4 mm wide.
+Ashy dogweed is an erect perennial with numerous, woolly, 10 to 30 cm tall stems and minute, oil-bearing cells which give off a strong aroma when the plant is crushed.
+The leaves are alternate, each leaf attaches at a different point on the stem rather than opposite each other.
+Leaves are slender or thread-like, 8 to 15 mm long and 0.3 to 1 mm wide, and sometimes divide into three branches at their tips.
+Floral stalks are capped with a yellow flower head consisting of a flat disc composed of 30 to 70 tiny flowers called disc florets surrounded by usually 12 to 13 golden yellow petals called ray florets.
+The petals are 5 to 8 mm long.
+Just below and cupping the flower head is a white, hairy, upside-down, bell-shaped structure, 5 to 7 mm tall (usually) and 4 to 8 mm wide.
+The black fruit is cylindrical to club-shaped with tiny ridges and 3 to 4 mm long by 0.4 mm wide.

-Woolly dogweed (Thymophylla micropoides) occurs in the same vicinity as ashy dogweed.
-However, woolly dogweed has spreading, shorter (≤10 cm tall) stems, and spoon-shaped leaves.
-Desert bahia (Bahia absinthifolia) is a much more common species than ashy dogweed, and has a similar leaf and flower color.
+Woolly dogweed (Thymophylla micropoides) occurs in the same vicinity as ashy dogweed; however, woolly dogweed has spreading, shorter stems, less than or equal to 10 cm tall and spoon-shaped leaves.
+Desert bahia (Bahia absinthifolia) is a much more common species than ashy dogweed and has a similar leaf and flower color.
 Because desert bahia has fewer stems, its appearance is less shrubby.
-Also, desert bahia has opposite lower leaves and leaf edges vary from smooth to notched to lobed.
+Also desert bahia has opposite lower leaves and leaf edges vary from smooth to notched to lobed.

 Ashy dogweed occurs in sandy soils in level or gently rolling grasslands with scattered shrubs.